Eating: Eating practices among humans

 Many homes have a large kitchen area devoted to preparation of meals and food, and may have a dining room, dining hall, or another designated area for eating.

 Most societies also have restaurants, food courts, and food vendors so that people may eat when away from home, when lacking time to prepare food, or as a social occasion.
 At their highest level of sophistication, these places become "theatrical spectacles of global cosmopolitanism and myth."
 At picnics, potlucks, and food festivals, eating is the primary purpose of a social gathering.
 At many social events, food and beverages are made available to attendees.

 People usually have two or three meals a day.
 Snacks of smaller amounts may be consumed between meals.
 Doctors in the UK recommend three meals a day (with between 400 and 600 kcal per meal), with four to six hours between.
 Having three well-balanced meals (described as: half of the plate with vegetables, 1/4 protein food as meat, [...] and 1/4 carbohydrates as pasta, rice) will then amount to some 1800–2000 kcal, which is the average requirement for a regular person.

-In jurisdictions under Sharia law, it may be proscribed for Muslim adults during the daylight hours of Ramadan.
+In jurisdictions under Sharia law, eating may be proscribed for Muslim adults during the daylight hours of Ramadan.